How to clean a French press: cafetière-care tips from a barista

 Next, using hot water and dishwashing liquid (our cleaning expert Millie Hurst recommends Ecover, available at Amazonor directly from Ecover), use a soft cloth or sponge to wash away any grounds and coffee remnants inside the carafe.

-I fill the carafe with warm water and plunge the plunger as if I was making coffee.
-This normally frees the last of the stray grinds from hard to reach areas.
+I fill the carafe with warm water and plunge the plunger as if I were making coffee.
+This normally frees the last of the stray grinds from hard-to-reach areas.
 Empty the carafe and rinse it well.
 Leave all the separated parts to dry, or use a microfiber cloth, being careful not to scratch the glass or metal, and dry the French press.

 Can I clean my French press in a dishwasher?